 If you are anything like me, a woman (she/her) raised in the patriarch, then you are no stranger to pressures placed upon our bodies.
 From an early age we receive messages on how to be a ‘good girl’.
 We are told how our bodies should look, how we should dress, and how we should behave.

 ‘Good girls’ should take up as little space as possible.
 They are thin, small, they smile, they are not too loud or too opinionated.
 They are to be desired.
 They must constantly cover them up with makeup and self-tanner, and then show them off to the world.
 They are to be display and open to criticism.

 I was born into a petite frame.
 I won the genetic lottery.
 I was told by everyone around me that I was doing it “right”.
 My body was thin and therefore desirable.
 My skin color was acceptable.
 I got attention from the older, more popular boys at school.
 They asked me out on dates and told me I was pretty.
-I made the homecoming court.

 I knew how to follow the rules.
 I knew how to be a ‘good girl’.

 My grandmother pulled me aside before Christmas dinner after my first semester of college.
 She told me that she was proud of me for not gaining “the freshman fifteen”.
 My inner people-pleaser felt like I was getting applauded by all of society.
 ‘Good girl’s stay small.
 The world won’t like you if you are big.
 I understand.

 I ate a small plate of food that night.
 I skipped dessert.

 I followed the rules throughout my life, making sure that I was a ‘good girl’: a pretty, like-able girl.
 I went the extra mile to ensure I stayed ‘good’.
 I shaved off all traces of body hair, wore push-up bras, plucked my eyebrows, dieted, tamed my long, curly hair, put on makeup, wore high heels, and spent money on clothes to stay up with the fashion trends.